Avro Avian

 The Avro Avian is a series of British light aircraft designed and built by Avro in the 1920s and 1930s.
 While the various versions of the Avian were sound aircraft, they were comprehensively outsold by the de Havilland Moth and its descendants.
+American examples manufactured under license by the Whittesley Manufacturing Co. in Bridgeport, Connecticut are also known as the Whittesley Avian.

 Design and development

 The Avro 581 Avian prototype was designed and built to compete in the Lympne light aircraft trials at Lympne Aerodrome in September 1926.
 Its wooden fuselage was based on that of the Avro 576 autogyro, but it was fitted with conventional biplane wings and powered by a 70 hp (50 kW) Armstrong Siddeley Genet engine.
 It performed well at the trials, but was eliminated due to engine failure.

 In early 1927 it was re-engined with an 85 hp ADC Cirrus engine as the Type 581A and sold to Bert Hinkler.

 Production aircraft were designated Type 594 and were built in a number of versions, mainly powered by Cirrus engines.
 A version with a welded steel tube fuselage was produced in 1929 as the Avro 616 Avian IVM to meet overseas requirements for an easier-to-repair structure.
 This version was built in the largest numbers, with approximately 190 built.

 The Avian was also produced under licence in Canada, by Ottawa Car Manufacturing Company in Ottawa, Ontario.